My-Quran-Tajwid/quran-tajwid-api/README.md

 # Quran Tajwid API (Test)

-> ![WARNING]
+> [!WARNING]
 > Do not use for Production app.
-The API, Domains etc. might be changed without prior notice
+The API, domains etc. might be changed without prior notice

 Server app that I quickly scaffolded using [Express Application Generator](https://expressjs.com/en/starter/generator.html).
 If we want to get serius building API, perhaps need to use better framework ie NestJS etc.